-Note:
+Note: Total exceeds the size of the sample due to multiple responses.

-Total exceeds the size of the sample due to multiple responses.
 The figures in parentheses show the percentage of firms in the sample that reported various technical requirements as a genuine problem in the markets of the EU, the US and Japan.

 It is quite evident from the stated responses that the single major issue causing troubles to the exporters in the EU is the testing requirements.
 The testing requirements of the EU are stringent than the rest of the markets.
 The EU demands testing of water and ice as per the EC requirements, while the non EU markets permit testing based on IS.
 Further the limits placed on various heavy metals and microbiological parameters in the EU are stringent than those in the non EU markets.
-The US and Japanese markets too are not completely free from troubles as a few of the exporters have reported testing requirements also have caused difficulties for about 29 percent of the surveyed exporters in the EU.
+The US and Japanese markets too are not completely free from troubles as a few of the exporters have reported testing requirements in these markets as a problem.
+Labeling and certification requirements also have caused difficulties for about 29 percent of the surveyed exporters in the EU.